sobitd/sobitd/README.md

 * 🌍  I'm based in Nairobi Kenya
 * ✉️  You can contact me at [worksobitd@gmail.com](mailto:worksobitd@gmail.com)
-* 🧠  I'm learning Rails, React and Pandas
+* 🧠  I'm learning Rails, React, Python and SQL
 * 🤝  I'm open to collaborating on Interesting Projects

 ### Skills